-This month Jerry and I will be married for 9 years.
-Holy Cow that went by fast!
-Last night we were reminiscing about our courtship and when I first made risotto.
+Next week Jerry and I will be married for 12 years.
+That went by fast!
+Last night we were reminiscing about our courtship and when I made risotto for the very first time.

 An Old Fashion Courtship